 And Continues with Us, in Oak Cliff

 The work continues when the coffee arrives in our roastery.
 We are constantly and meticulously working to roast and taste again and again to be honorable in our work and acknowledge that of our producers.
-Once it’s done well, we put it our clients and customers’ hands.
+Once it’s done well, we put it in our clients and customers’ hands.

 The final work is to further the success of our clients by giving them something great, helping them find the right tools and helping them learn to translate the beauty and goodness of the preceding work in what is their final stage, right before it reaches the mouth of the customer.